skyline69/HaxRS/README.md

 ### Step 2: Install nmap (If you haven't already)
 > Look at the <a href="#how-to-install-nmap-on-linux">here</a> for instructions on how to install nmap on your Linux distribution.
 ### Step 3: Clone the repository
-1. Open the terminal by pressing `Ctrl + Alt + T` or searching for "Terminal" in the application menu.
-2. Clone the repository by running the following command:
+Clone the repository by running the following command:
 ```bash
 git clone https://github.com/skyline69/HaxRS.git
 ```
 ### Step 4: Build the project
-1. Open the terminal by pressing `Ctrl + Alt + T` or searching for "Terminal" in the application menu.
-2. Navigate to the project directory by running the following command:
+Navigate to the project directory by running the following command:
 ```bash
 cd HaxRS
 ```
-3. Build the project by running the following command:
+Build the project by running the following command:
 ```bash
 cargo build --release
 ```
 ### Step 5: Run the project
-1. Open the terminal by pressing `Ctrl + Alt + T` or searching for "Terminal" in the application menu.
-2. Navigate to the project directory by running the following command:
+Navigate to the project directory by running the following command:
 ```bash
 cd HaxRS
 ```
-3. Run the project by executing the following command:
+Run the project by executing the following command:
 ```bash
 ./target/release/haxrs
 ```